 Low Level Message Router

-Responsible for memory management, loading and execution of applications
+Responsible for memory management, loading and execution of applications and the process management.

 PROLOG Runtime System

 This component includes several libraries, predefined predicates such as i/o functions, object management and an interface to C - routines.
 Code modules can be recompiled at runtime and replaced even in a running application.